 Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see 6.37 Type-breaking reinterpretation of data [AMV]).

-6.2.2 Guidance to language users
+6.2.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.2.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.2.5 of ISO/IEC 24772-1:2022.

 Apply the predefined 'Valid attribute for a given subtype to any value as needed to ascertain if the value is a valid value of the subtype.
 This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.